Psilocybin mushroom: Sensory effects

 Sensory effects include visual and auditory hallucinations followed by emotional changes and altered perception of time and space.
 Noticeable changes to the auditory, visual, and tactile senses may become apparent around 30 minutes to an hour after ingestion, although effects may take up to two hours to take place.
 These shifts in perception visually include enhancement and contrasting of colors, strange light phenomena (such as auras or "halos" around light sources), increased visual acuity, surfaces that seem to ripple, shimmer, or breathe; complex open and closed eye visuals of form constants or images, objects that warp, morph, or change solid colors; a sense of melting into the environment, and trails behind moving objects.
 Sounds may seem to have increased clarity—music, for example, can take on a profound sense of cadence and depth.
 Some users experience synesthesia, wherein they perceive, for example, a visualization of color upon hearing a particular sound.

 Emotional effects

 As with other psychedelics such as LSD, the experience, or 'trip,' is strongly dependent upon set and setting.
 Hilarity, lack of concentration, and muscular relaxation (including dilated pupils) are all normal effects, sometimes in the same trip.
 A negative environment could contribute to a bad trip, whereas a comfortable and familiar environment would set the stage for a pleasant experience.
 Psychedelics make experiences more intense, so if a person enters a trip in an anxious state of mind, they will likely experience heightened anxiety on their trip.
 Many users find it preferable to ingest the mushrooms with friends or people familiar with 'tripping.'
 The psychological consequences of psilocybin use include hallucinations and an inability to discern fantasy from reality.
 Panic reactions and psychosis also may occur, particularly if a user ingests a large dose.

+Recent research has also increased interest in the possible therapeutic effects of psilocybin in controlled settings, especially for depression, anxiety, and substance use disorders, though current findings are still being studied and should be interpreted carefully.